ctrl-alt-del-world/midway/README.md

 # Midway

-Named for the sake of being the middle component missing from your business.
+Named for the sake of being the middle component missing from your ecom business.
 Think of this repo as a middlewear to anything and everything custom, ecom, DTC and headless.

 ### Starter kit for [Gatsby](https://www.gatsbyjs.org/), [Sanity.io](https://www.sanity.io), & Shopify